brunyst/DiffusionTS/README.md

 # Diffusion Models for Synthetic Time Series Generation: A Study on Stochastic Processes

 This repository contains our project for the **Advanced Deep Learning** course in the **MVA Master's program**.
-It studies the use of diffusion models for synthetic time series generation, with a focus on stochastic-process-based data such as Ornstein-Uhlenbeck and Heston-type dynamics.
+It studies the use of diffusion models for synthetic time series generation, with a focus on stochastic-process-based data such as Ornstein-Uhlenbeck dynamics.

 The codebase provides an end-to-end pipeline for: